SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 It compares the new value of ``totalSteps`` against the old value.
 If the total number of steps has increased, a message is printed to indicate how many new steps have been taken.
-The ``didSet`` observer does not provide a custom parameter name for the old value, and the default name of ``oldValue`` is used instead.
+The ``didSet`` observer doesn't provide a custom parameter name for the old value, and the default name of ``oldValue`` is used instead.

 .. note::